 New J'khand cabinet convenes 3-day assembly session from Jan 6

-The first cabinet of the Hemant Soren government in Jharkhand on Sunday decided to convene a three-day session of the assembly from January 6.
-Senior JMM MLA Stephen Marandi, who was named as pro-tem speaker, will conduct the first House till a regular Speaker is elected.
+The first meeting of the Hemant Soren Cabinet in Jharkhand on Sunday decided to convene a three-day session of the assembly from January 6.
+Senior JMM MLA Stephen Marandi, who was named as pro-tem speaker, will conduct the first proceeding till a regular speaker is elected.

 Governor Droupadi Murmu will deliver the inaugural address at 11.30 am, an official release said.
 Chaired by Soren and attended by three of his ministers who took oath earlier in the day, the cabinet also decided to clear arrears of para-teachers, contractual employees, anganwadi workers and student scholarships.